 In addition, the NAIC's Insurance Data Security Model Law (the "Cybersecurity Model Law"), which is similar to New York's cybersecurity regulation, establishes standards for data security and for the investigation of and notification to insurance commissioners of cybersecurity events involving unauthorized access to, or the misuse of, certain nonpublic information.
 The Cybersecurity Model Law provides requirements to protect the confidentiality, integrity and availability of covered information systems and the sensitive or business information thereon.
-Approximately 23 states have adopted a version of the Cybersecurity Model Law, including Delaware and Virginia.
+Over 26 states and jurisdictions have adopted a version of the Cybersecurity Model Law, including Delaware and Virginia.

-Finally, effective as of June 2023, the Federal Trade Commission ("FTC") amended the "Standards for Safeguarding Customer Information Rules" (known as the "Safeguards Rule") to add requirements for certain covered financial institutions to implement and maintain certain data security practices in their information security programs.
+Effective in June 2023, the Federal Trade Commission ("FTC") amended the Standards for Safeguarding Customer Information Rules (known as the "Safeguards Rule") to add requirements for certain covered financial institutions to implement and maintain certain data security practices in their information security programs.
 In November 2023, the FTC published a final rule further amending the Safeguards Rule to require notification to the FTC of certain data breach events.
-These additional amendments take effect in May 2024.
+These additional amendments became effective in May 2024.